Azure-Samples/hdinsight-aks/flink/Flink Financial Fraud Detection System Demo/README.md

 5. Consumers of destination topic: After we detected suspicious activity for each individual user and published this activity to "suspicious_activities" kafka topic and ADLS gen2, it can be used for analytics service and notification service.

 ## Prerequisites
-• HDInsight Flink 1.16.0 on AKS
+• Flink 1.16.0 on HDInsight on AKS
-• HDInsight Kafka 3.2.0
+• Kafka 3.2.0 on HDInsight
 • Use MSI to access ADLSgen2
-• HDInsight Flink on AKS and HDInsight Kafka are in the same Vnet
+• Flink 1.16.0 on HDInsight on AKS and Kafka 3.2.0 on HDInsight are in the same Vnet
 • Maven project development on Azure VM in the same Vnet
 • MySQL 8.0 on Azure